-The registers are tiny storage components located on the processor.
+Registers are tiny storage components located on the processor.
 The registers are used to store data that is needed frequently, or quickly.
 Because registers are located on the processor, they are incredibly fast.
 Registers are volatile storage, meaning, they are unable to maintain data storage without a power source.

 An example usage of registers is the addition of two numbers.
-Each of the numbers to be added are stored in a register on the processor.
-The ALU will pull these numbers out of the registers, add them together, and then, store the sum into another register.
-Data is constantly moving in and out of the registers.
+Each of the numbers to be added are stored in a register, on the processor.
+The ALU will pull these numbers out of the registers, add them together, and then store the sum into another register.
+Data is constantly moving in, and out, of the registers.

 The control unit is also in charge of external data movement between the processor, primary and secondary storage devices, and other I/O devices.